 After the meal usually green tea or coffee will be served.
 Then your host will say, probably in the middle of the conversation, “Ikimasho-ka?”, which means, “Let’s go.”
 As a rule, the host will pay the bill after the meal.
 By the way, the amount of money spent on a meal is often used to determine the value of a relationship.

-In the end everyone heads out, puts on their shoes again and usually thanks each other effusively for the beautiful evening.
+In the end, everyone heads out, puts on their shoes again and usually thanks each other effusively for the beautiful evening.
 If your host doesn’t arrange a taxi for you to return to the hotel, you may be going on to a “second stop”, which is often a bar or a karaoke bar, where you continue partying.

 Although Japanese people are very formal and reserved in business life, they are very sociable outside the workplace.
 Enjoy these high spirits and don’t be a buzz kill.

 The more relaxed the evening, the better the conversations will be on the following day.
 Plenty of alcohol will loosen your tongues so that you can get to know each other as much as possible.
-Drunkenness is not only tolerated in Japan, but even demanded in many business situations.
+Drunkenness is not only tolerated in Japan but is even demanded in many business situations.
 It is considered that people can only speak their minds with impunity in this state.
 The next morning all the “missteps” of the previous evening are forgotten and there will be no decrease in respect for you, quite the opposite.

 The Japanese call this kind of behavior “nominication“.
 This means something like: drinking as a “kind of communication”.
 The expression is a combination of the Japanese verb “nomu” (to drink) and the English term “communication”.

-Nominication offers Japanese the opportunity to put forward new ideas as well as cautiously voice concerns and light criticism.
+Nominication offers the Japanese the opportunity to put forward new ideas as well as cautiously voice concerns and light criticism.

 If you are invited to sing karaoke, you should overcome your inhibitions and join in the fun.
 The best way to do this is to remember that it is not a singing competition.
 Don’t let yourself be demotivated if a Japanese business partner can sing extremely well.
 The fun only starts with colleagues who are enthusiastic about singing a song that sounds completely weird.
 If you still don’t dare to sing alone, grab the hand of a Japanese partner and drag him onto the stage to sing with you.